canoo/grails-ulc/README.md

 productivity and code reuse.

 Canoo RIA Suite empowers developers by providing a server-side model for the whole application.
-Most of the times a developer doesn't need to be concerned with code that is specific to the presentation tier, that's what the ULC Core technology is for.
+Most of the times, a developer doesn't need to be concerned with code that is specific to the presentation tier, that's what the ULC Core technology is for.
 There are, of course, times when such a need arises, when that happens be aware that the ULC technology is easily extensible via a set